-DIRECT COMPONENT INITIAL MULTI-YEAR IMPLEMENTATION PLAN (MYIP).
+DIRECT COMPONENT AMENDMENT NO. 1 TO THE INITIAL MULTI-YEAR IMPLEMENTATION PLAN (MYIP).

 All questions and comments must be in writing and can be submitted by one of the following methods: